Anyone else swimming in transportation toys? Great! This is the best transportation activity for preschoolers!

 Transportation activities for preschoolers can be a blast to play!

-Preschoolers are taking an object they come in contact with on a daily basis (cars, trucks, airplanes) and are now building upon prior knowledge.
+Preschoolers are taking an object they come in contact with daily (cars, trucks, airplanes) and are now building upon prior knowledge.

 Your preschooler may have already known the car has wheels and the airplane has wings.